maaaaarco/spaghetti-cmd-loader/README.md

 CSV columns must match the API name on your Custom Metadata Type fields.
 The CSV file must include these columns:
 - _DeveloperName_, is the unique identifier for the record
 - One between _MasterLabel_ or _Label_, for the record's label

+## Limitations <a href="user-guide-limitations"></a>
+The only limitation that I have encountered so far during testing is the CSV file size.
+Even though the theoretical limit would be around 6Mb (Apex heap size limit) the practical one is more like 140Kb.
+After multiple tests that seems to be a safe size that would not cause the application to hit any Governor Limit (like Apex CPU time, ecc...).

+If your file is bigger than 140Kb you can still try to load it.
+If it fails then split it in smaller chunks.
+In future I plan to automate this.

 # Demo <a href="demo"></a>
 YouTube video: